Cineraria | Purple Stars Blooming Indoors at the End of Winter

 Cultural Significance Around the World

-In Japan, cineraria was introduced during the Meiji era and has since become widely used as a potted plant.
-From the Showa period to today, it remains a beloved plant for home gardening, particularly for brightening up interiors during winter.
+Cineraria was introduced to Japan during the Meiji era, where it spread widely as a potted ornamental plant.
+From the Showa period to today, it has continued to be loved in home gardening as a plant that brightens interiors in winter.

 Gardening Advice